ashishdoneriya/csetutorials.com/posts/setup-hadoop-2-hive-mysql-tez.md

 2. **Passwordless ssh must be set**

-To set up password ssh you can follow my previous article to [setup ssh](/passwordless-ssh-ubuntu-linux.html).
+To set up passwordless ssh you can follow my previous article to [setup ssh](/passwordless-ssh-ubuntu-linux.html).

 3. **Mysql server must be installed**